 Private drains and other private apparatus that lay beneath the publicly maintained highway shall be indicated on the project engineering drawings.
-Some apparatus does not get recorded and will only be discovered during site excavations.
+Some existing apparatus does not get recorded and will only be discovered during site excavations.

 If this is the situation then the Developer must inform the Project Engineer at the earliest opportunity to avoid any delays.
-A NRSWA Section 50 Agreement (S50 licence) will then be required and this is issued to the Developer, owner or occupier of the land for them to sign.
+A NRSWA Section 50 Agreement (S50 licence) will then be required and must be applied for by the Developer, owner or occupier of the land for them to sign.
 The person granted the licence will become the undertaker of the apparatus and therefore have relevant duties and responsibilities imposed on them by the NRSWA Act (1991).